 In previous articles, we looked at leading adjustable bed brands and manufacturers to see how they compared on dimensions like price, warranty, durability, and owner reviews.
 Three that stood out are both sold by Amerisleep and Zoma: the Amerisleep Adjustable Bed, Amerisleep Adjustable Bed+, and the Zoma Adjustable Base.

-Their Amerisleep Adjustable Bed is an entry-level base offering head and foot articulation, programmable positions, under-bed lighting, Zero-Gravity and Flat presets, and built-in USB ports for convenient charging.
+Their Amerisleep Adjustable Bed is an entry-level base offering head and foot articulation, programmable positions, under-bed lighting, and Zero-Gravity and Flat presets.
 We love this base because it starts at $1100 and comes with a 10-year warranty.
 Plus, it can be bundled with any of Amerisleep’s eight mattresses for a 30% discount.

 The Amerisleep Adjustable Bed+ starts at $1800 and includes many of those same bells and whistles, but it also features dual wave massagers to enhance your comfort and pillow tilt angles to adjust the support behind your head.
 With these dual massagers, you can use your smartphone app to set a gentle alarm and wake up each morning to peaceful waves (instead of a blaring alarm).

 Our favorite thing about both of these bases is their versatility.
-The Amerisleep Adjustable Bed has a zero-clearance design and removable 3-in-1 legs so it can be placed on any bed frame (or even on the floor) and work just fine, whereas the Amerisleep Adjustable Bed+ comes with adjustable legs so it can be modified to fit within any bed set or work as a stand-alone base.
+Both of the Amerisleep adjustable beds have a zero-clearance design and adjustable legs so they can be placed on any bed frame (or even on the floor) and work just fine.
+The Amerisleep Bed has 3-in-1 legs while the Bed+ has 8- to 13-inch legs that adjust in half-inch increments, so the Bed+ does allow for greater customization, but both beds work with almost all bed frames.

 An adjustable bed looks like a traditional mattress by day, but at night it develops a unique personality, cradling the user in supreme comfort.
 The old institutional look is gone, replaced by clean lines, quiet motors, and hidden mechanics.
 In addition to health benefits, there are numerous comfort advantages to owning an adjustable base making it appealing for a wide variety of consumers.
 Considering your personal preferences and the potential benefits will help you decide whether an adjustable bed right for you.